UTM parameters

 Use a consistent naming convention

-- Agree on a naming guideline and share it with your team to prevent inconsistent variations (for example, "FB" vs. "Facebook").
+• Agree on a naming guideline and share it with your team to prevent inconsistent variations, for example "FB" vs. "Facebook."

-- Use dashes instead of underscores, percentages, or plus signs.
+• Use dashes instead of underscores, percentages, or plus signs.
 This helps browsers and search engines parse the values correctly.

-- Use lowercase only.
+• Use lowercase only.
 UTM values are case-sensitive.
 Mixed-case values create duplicate entries in your analytics.

-- Keep names simple and readable.
+• Keep names simple and readable.
 Avoid internal codes or abbreviations that aren't self-explanatory.

-- Make each parameter distinct.
+• Make each parameter distinct.
 If your campaign name already identifies the campaign, don't repeat the same information in the source.

 Choose the right parameter for the job

-utm_source: The platform or vendor where traffic originates, for example, Facebook or Google.utm_medium: The mediums, for example, email, cost per click (CPC), social media, or SMS, affiliate, or QR code.
-Use it to differentiate links from paid traffic, profile info links, and posts on the wall.utm_term: The keyword being tracked, mainly used for paid ad campaigns.utm_content: Differentiates links pointing to the same URL, for example, a button vs. a text link, or two versions in an A/B test.
-If there are multiple links with the same URL, they should each have a different UTM parameter.utm_campaign: Identifies the specific campaign, promotion, or newsletter.
+• utm_content: Differentiates links pointing to the same URL, for example, a button vs. a text link, or two versions in an A/B test.
+If there are multiple links with the same URL, each should have a different UTM parameter.

 Limitations